shotofcovfefe/questionable-beta/content/posts/grade-chasing.md

 But now's not the time for existential dread.

 No. Now’s the time to celebrate my sending a soft v5/6 today.
-Which, for someone **slap bang in the middle of the v4 plateau** spurs hope of a rise, like the proverbial phoenix from the ashes, up to the lofty heights of the next plateau that I’ve aspired towards ever since I tied my self-worth to climbing higher grades.
-Amongst other things.
+Which, for someone **slap bang in the middle of the v4 plateau** spurs hope of a rise, like the proverbial phoenix from the ashes, up to the lofty heights of the next plateau that I’ve aspired towards ever since I tied my self-worth to climbing higher grades. /s

 ---